-If you’re overwhelmed by using multiple financial apps–one to manage your savings, one to manage your investing, and one for budgeting–you may want to cancel them all in favor of Albert.
-It’s a low-cost financial app that allows you to aggregate all your financial accounts in one place, establish a budget, begin saving money and paying off debt, and even provides human guided investment advice.
+If you’re overwhelmed by using multiple financial apps–one to manage your savings, one to manage your investments, and one for budgeting–you may want to cancel them all in favor of Albert.
+It’s a low-cost financial app that allows you to aggregate all your financial accounts in one place, establish a budget, begin saving money and paying off debt, and even provides human-guided investment advice.
 What’s more, Albert charges lower monthly fees than most of the competition and offers more services in exchange.
 Even in today’s highly competitive financial market, that’s a hard combination to beat.

 What is Albert?

-Albert is a multifaceted financial app that helps you save money, aggregates all your accounts in one place for a 360 degree view of your financial life, lowers your bills, gives you financial help, develops a personalized financial plan, and even guides you in investing your money.
+Albert is a multifaceted financial app that helps you save money, aggregates all your accounts in one place for a 360-degree view of your financial life, lowers your bills, gives you financial help, develops a personalized financial plan, and even guides you in investing your money.
 In a real way, it’s like having three or four separate financial apps on a single platform.

-Founded in 2015, Albert Investments, LLC is an SEC registered investment advisor.
-They don’t manage your investment portfolio for you – instead they offer a long list of assets to build your portfolio with.
+Founded in 2015, Albert Investments, LLC is an SEC-registered investment advisor.
+They don’t manage your investment portfolio for you – instead, they offer a long list of assets to build your portfolio with.

 But even before you get to the point of investing money, Albert is there to help you save your money so you can invest more.
 It monitors your budget to look for potential savings, and to let you know when you’re in danger of going over your spending limits.

 Albert has a rating of 4.6 out of five stars among more than 54,000 iOS users on The App Store, and four out of five stars among well over 11,000 Android users on Google Play.